fsinfuhh/py_simple_openid_connect/docs/django-integration.rst

 Accessing ``OpenidClient``
 --------------------------

-If you ever need to do your own Openid interactions, a configured :class:`OpenidClient <simple_openid_connect.client.OpenidClient>` is available at this libraries :class:`AppConfig <simple_openid_connect_django.apps.OpenidAppConfig>` instance.
+If you ever need to do your own Openid interactions, a configured :class:`OpenidClient <simple_openid_connect.client.OpenidClient>` is available at this libraries :class:`AppConfig <simple_openid_connect.integrations.django.apps.OpenidAppConfig>` instance.
 You can access it like this::

-    from simple_openid_connect_django.apps import OpenidAppConfig
+    from simple_openid_connect.integrations.django.apps import OpenidAppConfig
     client = OpenidAppConfig.get_instance().get_client(request)